-- 30 Frank Tester and Peter Kulchyski, Tammarniit (Mistakes); Inuit Relocation in the Eastern Arctic 1939-63 (Vancouver: University of British Columbia Press, 1994); also Kiumajut (Talking Back) Game Management and Inuit Rights 1900-70 (Vancouver: University of British Columbia Press, 2007). - 31 David Damas, Arctic Migrants, Arctic Villagers; The Transformation of Inuit Settlement in the Central Arctic (Montréal: McGill-Queens University Press, 2002).
-Damas's belief in a major policy shift concerning where Inuit would live is now widely shared among scholars, though in certain policy areas the incoherence of that policy is also widely accepted. - 32 P.G.
-Nixon, "Eskimo Housing Programmes," introductory chapter. - LAC, RCMP, Accession 85-86/048 Box 42, file D-1512-2-4-027 (1952), Memorandum to The Commissioner, RCMP from Asst.
+- Nixon "representative democracy": P.G.
+Nixon, "Eskimo Housing Programmes," introductory chapter. - RCMP in 1952: LAC: RCMP, Accession 85-86/048 Box 42, file D-1512-2-4-027 (1952), Memorandum to The Commissioner, RCMP from Asst.
 DCI J.A.
 Peacock, 27 Sept.
-1952; QTC Document A05116. - 34 In particular, Walter Rudnicki who was first head of the Northern Affairs Welfare Division, and Gene Rheaume, who worked for Rudnicki and was later the NWT Member of Parliament, described to the QTC their encounters with a paternalistic attitude that was different from the cautious optimism about long-term change that official departmental statements exhibit.
-Rheaume once told Gordon Robertson that Inuit might not be ready for the franchise, but they would be ready the day after they were given it. - 35 Around 1950 a few members of the Northern Administration and Lands Branch were briefly identified as an "Eskimo Research Unit." - 36 See especially Diamond Jenness, Eskimo Administration: II.
-Canada (Montreal: Arctic Institute of North America Technical Paper No. 14, May 1964), especially p.
-40-48; see also occasional debates in Parliament on the status of Inuit in Canada.
+1952; QTC Document A05116. - QTC testimony: In particular, Walter Rudnicki, the first head of the Northern Affairs Welfare Division, and Gene Rheaume, who worked for Rudnicki and was later the NWT Member of Parliament, described to the QTC their encounters with a paternalistic attitude that was different from the cautious optimism about long-term change that official departmental statements exhibit.
+Rheaume once told Gordon Robertson that Inuit might not be ready for the franchise, but that they would certainly be ready the day after they were given it. - Eskimo Affairs: Around 1950 a few members of the Northern Administration and Lands Branch were briefly identified as an "Eskimo Research Unit." - Legal status of Inuit: See especially Diamond Jenness, Eskimo Administration: II.
+Canada (Montreal: Arctic Institute of North America Technical Paper No. 14, May 1964), especially pp. 40-48; see also occasional debates in Parliament on the status of Inuit in Canada.
 House of Commons Debates.
-1924, p.
-4409-11, 3823-27; 1930 p.
-1091-99; 1950, p.
-3810-16.
-See also, Peter A. Cumming and Neil H. Mickenberg, eds., Native Rights in Canada; second edition (Toronto: The Indian-Eskimo Association of Canada, 1972), p.
-132-69. - 37 R.A.J.
-Phillips wrote of the typical Mountie, "his objective at first was simply to exist," Canada's North, p.
-126. - The first superintendent under the new regime was Dr. Percy Moore, for whom, see P.G.
-Nixon, "Percy Elmer Moore (1899-1987)," Arctic 42:2 (June 1989), p.
-166-67. - 39 Ibid. - 40 Peter Kulchyski and Frank Tester, Kiumajut (Talking Back) Game Management and Inuit Rights 1900-70, especially chapter 2, "Manufacturing a Caribou Crisis," p.
-50-81.
+1924, pp. 4409-11, 3823-27; 1930 pp. 1091-99; 1950, pp. 3810-16.
+See also, Peter A. Cumming and Neil H. Mickenberg, eds., Native Rights in Canada; second edition (Toronto: The Indian-Eskimo Association of Canada, 1972), pp. 132-69.